f5devcentral/terraform-aws-f5-sca/README.md

 ## Working with MultiAccount Environments

-In cloud migrations it is not uncommon for organizations to leverage multi-account enivonrments.
+In cloud migrations it is not uncommon for organizations to leverage multi-account enivonrments, such as AWS LandingZone/Control Tower.
 As an example you may have developer accounts, networking accounts, security accounts, master payer etc.  In this scenario we need to think about the environment in business and technical terms.

 __Business__
 - Payer Accounts - this is outside of F5's perview ans is an AWS related item.